 There is also so much movement in the water, you can't possibly keep track of it or document it completely (but you sure can and do try).

 Sea oats stand guard on the dunes, bobbing their heads while their roots keep the mounds of sand in tact.
-If a hurricane comes along, the dunes are essential to keep the water away from homes.
+When a hurricane comes along, the dunes are essential to keep the water away from homes.

 In the morning, a wedge of moon is still out and the puffy clouds prophesy a beautiful day.